 We conducted a retrospective analysis as a diagnostic of robustness and estimation bias.
 However, the Chinese and Russian abundance indices have short years (five and four years, respectively), which led to an estimation error while removing recent-year data.
 We removed these indices when the available years became less than three in the retrospective analysis.
-Moreover, since SAM was difficult to converge in the retrospective analysis, we fixed the stock-recruit parameter β at the estimated value in the full data analysis.
 We fixed λ in the equation 7 for the retrospective analysis.
 We calculated Mohn's rho for biomass, SSB, recruitment, and average fishing mortality coefficient.
-We showed results of other diagnostics regarding residuals in fitting of prediction to samples in supplementary figures (Figs. S4-15).
+We showed results of other diagnostics regarding residuals in fitting of prediction to samples in supplementary figures (Figs. S3-14).